The original xbox one had higher numbers in these areas compared to the PS4, It did not matter though.

 As examples Sony has not confirmed the base clocks coupled with DF reporting devs are already downclocking the CPU for max GPU.
 Conversely, I’ve heard Mr. Ronald and Mr. Stanard (sp?) from Microsoft say stable performance repeatedly.
 Mr. Stanard in a tweet months ago clarified the stable minimum performance of XVA but they have tested it higher yet not willing to put out theoretical numbers.

 All numbers given in regards of TF are theoretical peak performances as you will never reach a state that all resources are at work.
 The difference between XSX and PS5 for next gen is that the XSX has a constant theoretical peak performance and the PS5 has one that changes based on power usage for the SOC.
 So the theoretical peak performance is all over the place.
-To say it in layman terms the PS5 has a theoretical theoretical peak performance while the XSX has a theoretical peak performance, one level less theoretical if you will. :wink:
+To say it in layman terms the PS5 has a theoretical theoretical peak performance while the XSX has a theoretical peak performance, one level less theoretical if you will.

 Me neither, until they’ll show it

-:laughing: Nice, theoretically. :wink: I was trying to leave out TF and look more at clocks, data transfer, etc. With my experience (and DF and others saying the same) I do not trust that Sony’s overclocking won’t fall victim to non-linear scaling (or faster silicone degredtion).
-Add in my distrust of their heat and acoustics management for PS3 and 4 and Sony is the last console maker I would trust with OC. :thinking:
+Nice, theoretically.
+I was trying to leave out TF and look more at clocks, data transfer, etc. With my experience (and DF and others saying the same) I do not trust that Sony’s overclocking won’t fall victim to non-linear scaling (or faster silicone degredtion).
+Add in my distrust of their heat and acoustics management for PS3 and 4 and Sony is the last console maker I would trust with OC.

 Still, if they manage it and year two assessments show stable quiet performance I may get one if thier BC or remake library lets me play a few PS3 (the PS4 remakes) and some PS4 games.
 However, by then a switch pro may be out (with Metroid??) and many games I’d like to play on PS4 would be there.

 The clocks is the one variable attribute if the formula for TF.
-It automatically leads to that :wink:
+It automatically leads to that

 I think XSX being locked in performance is much better than PS5’s approach of spiking the CPU clock.
 I can imagine the console revving up and becoming as loud as jet engine.

 Again.
 3 generations in a row.
-Going the Harley Davidson route of trying to patent noise? :smirk: :grin:
+Going the Harley Davidson route of trying to patent noise?

 Some functional units are proportional to the number of Shader Engine or Shader Array.
 If these numbers are same between the two consoles, then given PS5 has a higher clock, performance of these would be higher.
 Where the functional units are portion to the #WGPs, like 52 vs 36, then XSX would have better perf.
 Ray tracing perf will be better on XSX, also Texture fill rate.
 Does fill rate matter that much, hasn’t in the past.